 - Astronautics – Aeronautics: Add fluorescent minitufts to the aerodynamicist’s bag of tricks

 As for “hiding the decline” the misconception, regarding this email, is that “decline” refers to declining temperatures.
-It actually refers to a decline in the reliability of tree ring data to reflect temperatures after 1961.
+It actually refers to a technicality concerning the decline in the reliability of tree ring data to accurately reflect temperatures.

 The flaw was discovered when the tree-ring data was tested against other data and showed a decline in tree-ring growth.
 This was due to a number of possible contributing factors such as the effects of increased warming on the growth of trees as Silva et al. (2010) shows: